Finding Subgroups with Significant Treatment Effects: Introduction

-The main intuition behind our results can already be seen in the case where treatment effects are directly observed, yielding the goal of selecting subgroups of the data that have significantly positive outcomes. \autoref{fig:illustration} plots a draw of treatment effects on the $y$-axis against their univariate covariate on the $x$-axis.
-In this simulated example, there are three parts of the covariate space: the left ($x \in [0,1]$) has negative mean and high variance, the middle ($x \in [1,2]$) has high average treatment effect and high noise, and the right ($x \in [2,3]$) has small positive treatment effects with small noise.
-A standard classification tree that aims to assign individuals with positive treatment effect (dashed blue line) would often separate the leftmost from the remaining parts, yielding a test with low power on a hold-out dataset because of the noisy outcomes in the middle.
-In this example, our algorithm that targets significance (blue solid line) selects instead only the right-most segment for treatment, yielding better evidence of a positive effect.
+We can illustrate the main idea behind our approach in a simple example with just one covariate, which we expand on in our simulation study.
+This example shows the main intuition for why optimizing for significant treatment effects can improve power, compared to testing effects using the full sample or selecting those observations with positive or high treatment effects. \autoref{fig:illustration} plots a draw of treatment and control outcomes on the $y$-axis against their univariate covariate on the $x$-axis.
+In this simulated example, there are three parts of the covariate space: the left ($x \in [0,1]$) has negative treatment effects and high variance, the middle ($x \in [1,2]$) has positive average treatment effect and high noise, and the right ($x \in [2,3]$) has positive treatment effects with small noise.

-\paragraph{Extensions.} As immediate extensions, we also consider the \textit{conditional assignment goal} of maximizing the expectation of actual outcome when the policy only gets implemented when a significance test is passed.
-This goal effectively interpolates between the testing goal -- which does not account for effect sizes beyond their implied significance -- and the pure assignment goal that aims to assign only based on absolute effects.
-We consider this a relevant framework for welfare evaluation e.g. in the case of drug or vaccine approval.

-For both the testing goal and the assignment goal, we also consider randomized assignment policies that map individual characteristics to the probability of receiving treatment.
-Considering these policies represents a continuous relaxation of the binary assignment problem in the main article.
-The implementation becomes particularly straightforward when we consider stochastic treatment policies for the testing goal.
-Specifically, this goal motivates a tree that recursively splits the covariate space to optimize the sum of leaf-wise squared (positive-part) $t$-statistics.